“`xml

 • Screenshots or screen recordings

-• Device and beta version info
+• Device and beta version details

 Updating Beta Versions

-Beta software updates frequently.
+Beta software receives updates often.

 Frequently Asked Questions